Skip to main content

 To do this, you will need to set up image mirroring and configure the Backstage Controller distribution to pull images from your own registry.

-You must ensure that the following images are mirrored to your own image registry and tagged according to the version.
+You must ensure that the Backstage Controller image is mirrored in your own image registry and tagged according to the version.

 Deploy the Backstage Controller